 World Wetlands Day Celebration 2019Posted on Feb 5, 2019

-The event will be held at Kailua United Methodist Church (1110 Kailua Road) from 9:00am to 2:00pm.
-Located on the Church grounds will be exhibits about wetlands and climate change, games and activities for the keiki, and poi pounding (ku‘i ‘ai) demonstrations.
+It will be held at Kailua United Methodist Church (1110 Kailua Road) from 9:00am to 2:00pm.
+On the church grounds there will be exhibits about wetlands and climate change, games and activities for the keiki, and poi pounding (ku‘i ‘ai) demonstrations.
 It’s a short walk to nearby Ulupō Heiau State Historical Park where there will be tours of the site, the restored lo‘i kalo, and cultural demonstrations.

 Parking for the event is available at Kailua United Methodist Church and adjacent Kailua Baptist Church.
 Overflow parking is available at nearby Windward YMCA, Daybreak Church, and Christ Church Uniting.

 At approximately 800 acres in size, Kawainui is the largest extant wetland in Hawai‘i.
 Nearby Hāmākua is 23 acres and is located adjacent to Kawainui Stream that connects the two wetlands.
-Today, the two wetlands are managed by the Division of Forestry and Wildlife as wildlife sanctuaries that also provide flood protection for Kailua Town.
-The Division of State Parks manages several areas around the edge of the wetland, including Ulupō Heiau State Historical Park and Kawainui State Park Reserve.
+Today, the two wetlands are managed by the DLNR Division of Forestry and Wildlife as wildlife sanctuaries.
+These wetlands also provide flood protection for Kailua.
+The DLNR Division of State Parks manages several areas around the edge of the wetlands, including Ulupō Heiau State Historical Park and Kawainui State Park Reserve.

 For More information please click the links below.